TENNLab-UTK/framework-open/markdown/network_tool.md

 ---------
-## utils/network_tool.cpp
+## The network_tool

 This is a network tool program that gives you a command-line interface to access, modify, view and create networks.
-Create this with `make bin/network_tool` in the main framework directory.
 If you want to know the commands, simply run it and enter a question mark:

 ```
 UNIX> echo '?' | bin/network_tool